rtasalem/busgres/README.md

 # busgres

-NPM package that saves messages sent to Azure Service Bus into a Postgres database.
+Busgres is an NPM package for saving messages sent to Azure Service Bus into a Postgres database.